MauroIb/alpha-diversities/readme.md

 ## Alpha Diversity Analysis

-This repository contains the raw data necesary used for the analysis of different alpha diversity metrics.
+This repository contains the data necesary used for the analysis of different alpha diversity metrics.

 ### Sample processing

 All sample processing was done using QIIME2 https://qiime2.org/ on an anaconda virtual enviroment.
 Each dataset was downloaded from the SRA using sra-tools https://github.com/ncbi/sra-tools.
 Raw sample data is not shared through this repository due to their size, however the accession numbers are available within each dataset's folder (./datasets/xx_dataset_alias/SraRunTable.txt or similar)

 Each dataset was processed following QIIME2's best practices.
 All the commands used for sample processing can be found the /pipeline_scripts directory.
+If you wish to perform the sample processing from the ground up, please refer to the qiime2 documentation for setup.
+A template of the commandas ran can be found under pipeline_scipts/workflow.txt.
+Our workflows were ran on qiime 2022.2.0, but should be compatible with newer versions of the code.

 ### Alpha diversity data and visualization